 Lil Baby Calls Prostitute Claiming He Paid Her $2K a Liar

-Lil Baby is telling a proud prostitute queen that she sits on a throne of lies -- after she's publicly calling him a cheapskate for allegedly only paying for her poom-poom with $2,000!!!
+Lil Baby is telling a successful OnlyFans model that she sits on a throne of lies -- after she's publicly calling him a cheapskate for allegedly only paying for her poom-poom with $2,000!!!

 A woman who calls herself "Jaw Morant" -- an homage to the famous basketball player while playing up to her alleged explosive mouth skills -- conducted a full-blown interview where she claimed Baby was pinching his pennies.